-In an endemic area, the diagnosis of tuberculosis is to be considered, in practice, for all patients consulting for respiratory symptoms for over two weeks who do not respond to non-specific antibacterial treatment.
+In an endemic area, the diagnosis of tuberculosis is to be considered, in any patient consulting for respiratory symptoms for over 2 weeks who does not respond to non-specific antibacterial treatment.

-It takes significant investment to cure a tuberculous patient, both from the patient and the medical team.
-Only uninterrupted treatment for several months may lead to cure and prevent the development of resistance, which complicates later treatment.
-It is essential that the patient understands the importance of treatment adherence and that he has access to correct case management until treatment is completed.
+It takes significant investment to cure tuberculosis, both from the patient and the medical team.
+Only uninterrupted treatment will lead to cure and prevent the development of resistance.
+It is essential that the patient understands the importance of treatment adherence and has access to correct case management until treatment is completed.

 – BCG vaccination in neonates: provides 59% protection against pulmonary tuberculosis.3

 – Infection control in healthcare settings: standard precautions and airborne precautions for confirmed or suspected cases.